mhuggins/boxviewrb/README.md

 <a name="create_document"/>
 #### Create

-See below for how to create a document using BoxViewRb.
+See below for how to create a document using boxviewrb.
 Not all the paramaters used are required.
 The url is the only parameter that will be necessary in order to make a successful call with the BoxView API.
 Name refers to the name of the document.
 Non_SVG refers to whether you want to support browsers that cannot support svg.
 The Height and Width parameters refer to the size of a thumbnail that will give Box an early start to generating your thumbnail for you.
 You must still make a second request for a thumbnail, but it will be made available sooner upon request.

 After making this call the BoxView API if successful will return with a response.
-The response will contain a document id that you can use to make various other calls.
-BoxViewRb will automatically have the document id available when the response is returned.
+Boxviewrb will automatically have the document id available when the response is returned, call `BoxView.document_id` to retrieve it.
 If the call to BoxView fails, a specific error will be raised depending on what went wrong.

 ```ruby
 BoxView::Document.create